michaeleldar/CobaltSearch/README.md

 # Cobalt Search
 A home page/search page.

-All clint-side code, no server side code.
+All client-side code, no server side code.